ComNets-Bremen/wemos-logger/doc/software.md

     - Microchip Technology, Inc.
 - Save and exit the file

+### Make sure autoconnect is disabled in global config

+- Press CTRL-ALT-P to open the search dialog
+- Enter the word *global*.
+You will find an entry with the title *Pymakr > Global settings*
+- Select this one and press enter.
+- A json config file is opened.
+Change the value for "auto_connect" to False.
+- Save and exit the file

 ### Change the serial port

 - Press CTRL-ALT-P to open the search dialog